roots/docs/trellis/security.md

 ```

 The passwords were generated using the python command [found here](http://docs.ansible.com/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module).
 The passwords generated here are `example_password` and `another_password`, respectively.
 The ansible user module doesn't handle any encryption and passwords must be encrypted beforehand.
 It's also recommended `group_vars/<environment>/vault.yml` be encrypted using [Ansible Vault](https://roots.io/trellis/docs/vault/).

+## Known hosts

+The target machine must connect to other hosts in order to clone your Bedrock-based project or to run `composer install`.
+Trellis will enable this connection by automatically retrieving these hosts' keys via `ssh-keyscan` and adding them to `known_hosts`.
+Although convenient, `ssh-keyscan` is vulnerable to a man-in-the-middle attack in which a third-party intercepts the host key request and returns a key not belonging to the intended host.

+We recommend that you set `accept_hostkeys: no` in `group_vars/all/security.yml` to disable the the `ssh-keyscan`.
+You will need to manually list host keys in `group_vars/all/known_hosts.yml` so Trellis can load them into `known_hosts`.
+Keys for GitHub and Bitbucket are already listed by default.
+Entries in the `known_hosts` list use the [known_hosts module](http://docs.ansible.com/ansible/known_hosts_module.html) parameters.
+Trellis uses the default `path: "/home/{{ web_user }}/.ssh/known_hosts` (default `web_user`: `vagrant` on development VM, `web` on staging/production remote).